-Wallaby.js consists of editor plugin to provide features such as the realtime feedback and code coverage:
+Wallaby.js consists of editor plugin to provide features such as

 and wallaby web app to provide strategic level features, such as the realtime bird’s eye view of your project’s tests connected to your editor:

 To get started with wallaby.js in your editor, install the plugin, then have a look into our detailed tutorials for:

 - JetBrains IDEs (WebStorm, IntelliJ IDEA, PhpStorm, RubyMine, or PyCharm);

 Along the way you will need to create a wallaby.js configuration file.
 There are a few sample projects with wallaby.js config files using various technologies to help you quickly create one.